-- While attending a reading comprehension try not to make answers and assumptions that are not included within the passage topic.
+- While attending a advanced reading comprehension try not to make answers and assumptions that are not included within the passage topic.
 If you fail to do so, you can easily lose marks during competitive exams.

 - Just rely on whatever information is given in the passage and attempt questions by giving answers that are mentioned in the passage only.

 - Don’t jump into conclusions while answering questions, this gives off an impression that you have poorly understood the meaning of the passage.

 - Try not to include your own version of answers; this can be marked wrong by the invigilator, thus leading to loss in marks.
 Try to stick with the information that is mentioned only in the passage itself and not on your knowledge and facts.